-- The refusal of a convicted or registered sex offender to give permission for the ADF Human Service Specialist or a designee of the ADF Mother Grove to contact his or her treatment provider or parole officer.
+- The refusal of a convicted or registered sex offender to give permission for the ADF Human Service Specialist or a designee of the ADF Mother Grove to contact their treatment provider or parole officer.

 - The refusal of a convicted or registered sex offender to undergo a risk assessment with a qualified therapist.
 Any cost incurred in the process of undergoing a risk assessment will be the responsibility of the offender.

-In the event that a convicted or registered sex offender is unable to agree to the conditions for participation, but at a later time, changes his or her mind the process may begin again.
+In the event that a convicted or registered sex offender is unable to agree to the conditions for participation, but at a later time, changes their mind the process may begin again.